HITECHCRIME/HC_SG113_NTSWGA/README.md

 Quick cuts between the same room empty with strobe light (signifies the urges and constant dynamic thought) and crowded with lots of smoke and lasers with kind of stable light (represents grounding among the tribe).

 Commentary on bandwidth throttling and internet scarcity.
+Caught in a bad relationship and controlling personalities.